 What lifestyle habits should I avoid?

-Cigarette smoking is a big no-no for women trying to get pregnant and quitting also helps make sperm more viable.
-That even goes for second-hand smoke.
+Cigarette smoking is harmful when trying to get pregnant for men and women.
+In men, quitting helps make sperm more viable.
+That even goes for second-hand smoke, too.
 If you are trying to conceive, it is smart to quit smoking at least six months prior to starting.
-Drinking alcohol, ingesting too much caffeine and using herbal remedies may also put a damper on conception.
+Drinking alcohol, ingesting too much caffeine, and using herbal remedies may also put a damper on conception.

 What can I do for stress?